Xeo786/Rufaydium-Webdriver/README.md

 # Rufaydium

-Rufaydium is a WebDriver Library for AutoHotkey to support any Chromium based browser using WebDriver, it will downlaod latest driver and update driver according to webbrowsers version, this ability is available for Chrome and MS Edge webbrowsers for now
+Rufaydium is a WebDriver Library for AutoHotkey to support any Chromium-based browser using WebDriver, it will download the latest driver and update according to the Web-browser version, this ability is available for Chrome and MS Edge web-browsers for now

 Forum: https://www.autohotkey.com/boards/viewtopic.php?f=6&t=102616
 It utilizes Rest API from W3C https://www.w3.org/TR/webdriver2/